BullsEye0/shodan-eye/README.md

 **Termux**
 **Windows**

-This list would be expanded
+This list will be updated as compatibility expands.

 ****
 git clone https://github.com/BullsEye0/shodan-eye.git